Riza Padolina always loved art from the youngest age that she can remember; but over the years, this passion got swept to the sidelines...

-I have a regular job as a graphic designer and since I’m just starting to sell my paintings, I do pretty much everything by myself.
+I still have a regular job as a graphic designer, and as I’m just starting out selling my paintings, I do pretty much everything by myself.
+As such, managing my time has been definitely challenging.

-Managing my time is definitely challenging.
-But I don’t mind it, because I value and enjoy doing both of them.
-Another challenging aspect for me is that I don’t have much experience in running my own business, but I have learned so much since I started, and I’m excited to learn more in the days to come.
+But I don’t mind it, because I value and enjoy doing both so much!
+I also don't have much experience in running my own business, but I have learned so much since I started, and I’m excited and hopeful to learn more in the days to come.

 How do you overcome creative blocks?

-If you could give one piece of advice to aspiring or new artists, what would it be?
+If you could give one piece of advice to aspiring or new creators, what would it be?

 Never forget.
 Never lose that love, passion, and enthusiasm you have for art.

-Yes, we have to make a living, earn money, and be responsible adults; but that doesn’t mean that we have to forget and let go of the things we love and the things that made us happy ever since we were young.
+Yes, we have to make a living, we have to earn money, and we have to be responsible adults — but that doesn’t mean that we have to forget and let go of the things we love or the things that make us happy.

-We’re only here for a short time so we have to aim for balance in our lives: to be both responsible and fun-loving at the same time, practical and ambitious, realistic and imaginative.
+We’re only here for a short time so we have to aim to have balance in our lives, to be be both responsible and fun-loving at the same time.

 Be unapologetically you.
-As long as you are not hurting anyone, do things that make you happy.
+As long as you are not hurting anyone, go and do things that make you happy.

 Why did you decide to join Likhaan?
 What are some goals you’d like to achieve with the platform?

-Another reason I’m excited about joining the platform is that hopefully, somehow, I will also be able to raise awareness of the plight of these children, to help spread the word, and encourage more people to be a part of CCVF’s wonderful work of giving hope.
+I love the mission of the platform and at the same time, I want to raise awareness of the plight of the children in CCVF — to help spread the word and to encourage more people to be a part of CCVF’s wonderful work of giving hope to help these children.

-In fact, for every purchase of any artwork from Shay Art, a percentage will be donated to CCVF.
-In this little way, I know that I am able to take part in something bigger than myself.
-And through my art, leave a legacy in the world, in my own personal way.
+In these ways, I know that I am able to take part in something bigger than myself.
+And through my art, leave a legacy in the world, in my own personal way!